Waiting list policy

 - Time on waiting list.
 It is appropriate that, having got this far down the criteria, a place should be offered to the Young Person who has been waiting longest for a place to become available.
 A Young Person will not usually be invited to join a section if their age means that they cannot spend at least 9 months with that section as they will not have the opportunity to settle in and progress in earning badges –however they will be given priority to the next section where possible.

 - Group discretion.
-If none of the previous criteria can be used to differentiate between two candidates for a place then it will be at the discretion of the Group as to which person is offered a place.
-Section Leaders would normally consult with their Group Scout Leader.
+If none of the previous criteria can be used to differentiate between two candidates for a place then it will be at the discretion of the Group and Executive Committee as to which person is offered a place.

 Offer of a place